docker/get-involved/content/en/docs/CommunityLeaders/resources/conduct-a-virtual-meetup/_index.md

 linkTitle: "Conduct a Virtual Meetup"
 weight: 100
 description: >-
-     Description useful for Community Leaders to conduct a virtual meetup successfully
+     How to conduct a Docker Chapter/Virtual Meetup event
 ---

-## How to conduct a Docker Chapter/Virtual Meetup event

 Docker Chapter events and meetups are social events organized by community members who are interested in talking and learning about Docker.